Black-Core-Sec/patterns_php/README.md

-# patterns_php
-Examples of patterns on PHP
+#Examples of patterns on PHP